Universal basic income: Work

 Regarding the question of basic income vs jobs, there is also the aspect of so-called welfare traps.
 Proponents of basic income often argue that with a basic income, unattractive jobs would necessarily have to be better paid and their working conditions improved, so that people still do them without need, reducing these traps.

+A 2026 meta-analysis conducted by the American Enterprise Institute of 122 UBI programs found that among the thirty randomized pilots with published results, the net employment effect was +0.8%.
+However, in the four programs with 500 or more participants, the net employment effect was -3.2%.
+The median study N was 151 people.
+Studies that tracked program attrition found an average dropout rate of 37%.

 Philosophy and morality

 By definition, universal basic income does not make a distinction between "deserving" and "undeserving" individuals when making payments.
 Opponents argue that this lack of discrimination is unfair: "Those who genuinely choose idleness or unproductive activities cannot expect those who have committed to doing productive work to subsidize their livelihood.
 Responsibility is central to fairness."

 Proponents usually view UBI as a fundamental human right that enables an adequate standard of living which every citizen should have access to in modern society.
 It would be a kind of foundation guaranteed for everyone, on which one could build and never fall below that subsistence level.

 It is also argued that this lack of discrimination between those who supposedly deserve it and those who do not is a way to reduce social stigma.

 In addition, proponents of UBI may argue that the "deserving" and "undeserving" categories are a superficial classification, as people who are not in regular gainful employment also contribute to society, e.g. by raising children, caring for people, or doing other value-creating activities which are not institutionalized.
 UBI would provide a balance here and thus overcomes a concept of work that is reduced to pure gainful employment and disregards sideline activities too much.